From the Workshop

 Modern Relics is a nostalgic look at how quickly modern becomes vintage.
 These pinhole photographs remember products that not so long ago were the epitome of the new in form and function.
 The images celebrate the iconic designs while allowing the outdated details to fade away.

 My process bridges the new and old.
-I use a digital camera body, but a lens cap with a tiny pinhole drilled in the center replaces the lens.
+I use a digital camera body, but a body cap with a tiny pinhole drilled in the center replaces the lens.
 The combination reminds us that while technology is ever-changing, the opportunity for reinvention is ever-present.

 Eyewitness News is part of an ongoing series that celebrates the daily newspaper while lamenting its marginalization and fearing for its future.